netdata/netdata/health/notifications/pagerduty/README.md

 ## What you need to get started

-- An installation of the open-source [Netdata](/docs/get-started.mdx) monitoring agent
+- An installation of the open-source [Netdata](/docs/get-started.mdx) monitoring agent.
-- An installation of the [PagerDuty agent](https://www.pagerduty.com/docs/guides/agent-install-guide/) on the node running Netdata
+- An installation of the [PagerDuty agent](https://www.pagerduty.com/docs/guides/agent-install-guide/) on the node running Netdata.
-- A PagerDuty `Generic API` service using either the `Events API v2` or `Events API v1`
+- A PagerDuty `Generic API` service using either the `Events API v2` or `Events API v1`.

 ## Setup